bitsoex/slate/source/index.html.md

 ### Errors related to an account: 07 (HTTP 400)
 * 0701: Action not permitted for unverified account
 * 0702: Action not permitted for unverified business account
+* 0703: For your protection, your withdrawal ability has been suspended

 ### Throttling Errors: 08 (HTTP 420)
 * 0801: You have hit the request rate-limit